 According to the legal definition of an auto dialer, its defining feature is “the capacity to use a random or sequential number generator to either store or produce phone numbers to be called.”
 (Facebook, Inc. V. Duguid et al.)

 By this definition, CallHub’s dialers are safe from scrutiny since we do not and cannot have the capacity to generate random or sequential phone numbers or use a RoSNG to store generated numbers.
-Our dialers use the sequence on the phonebook CSV or the sequence imported from your database.
+Our dialers use the sequence on the contact list CSV or the sequence imported from your database.

 Note: For clarification, I will call our dialers automated call center software/tool in this article.
 “Auto dialers” will be reserved for the latest and current definition as understood by the TCPA.